-The annual meeting of stockholders (the "Annual Meeting") of IMAC Holdings, Inc. ("IMAC" or the "Company") will be held on Wednesday, July 6, 2022, at our offices located at 1605 Westgate Circle, Brentwood, Tennessee 37027, at 11:00 a.m., local time.
+The annual meeting of stockholders (the "Annual Meeting") of IMAC Holdings, Inc. ("IMAC" or the "Company") will be held on June , 2023, at our IMAC Regeneration Center located at 2725 James Sanders Blvd., Paducah, Kentucky 42001, at 11:00 a.m., local time.
 At the Annual Meeting, you will be asked to consider and vote on:

-- 1. the election of five directors to the board of directors of the Company to serve for one year; - 2. the amendment to the Company's certificate of incorporation to increase the number of authorized shares of common stock to 60,000,000 shares from 30,000,000 shares; - 3. the amendment of the Company's 2018 Incentive Compensation Plan increasing the number of shares of common stock reserved for issuance thereunder by 1,000,000 shares; - 4. the ratification of the appointment of Cherry Bekaert LLP as auditors of the Company for 2022; and - 5. the approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers; and
+- 1. the election of five directors to the board of directors of the Company to serve for one year; - an amendment to our Certificate of Incorporation to effect a reverse stock split at a ratio not less than 1-for-15 and not greater than 1-for-30, with the exact ratio to be set within that range at the discretion of our Board of Directors without further approval or authorization of our stockholders; - 3. the ratification of the appointment of Cherry Bekaert LLP as auditors of the Company for 2023; and - 4. the approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.

 Action will also be taken on any other matters that properly come before the Annual Meeting.
-If you are a stockholder of record at the close of business on May 10, 2022, you are entitled to vote at the meeting or at any adjournment or postponement of the meeting.
+If you are a stockholder of record at the close of business on May , 2023, you are entitled to vote at the meeting or at any adjournment or postponement of the meeting.